coinbase/onchainkit/.changeset/mighty-kings-knock.md

 - **chore** renamed `Pay` module to `Checkout`. by @0xAlec #1455
 - **fix**: fixed paymaster sponsorship prop `isSponsored` in `Checkout` component. by @0xAlec #1458
 - **fix**: Updated `ConnectWalletText` component styling to match the `ConnectWallet` text prop formatting.
 By @cpcramer #1445

+Breaking Changes:
+`Pay` has been renamed to `Checkout`.
+If you are using this component, please update your imports as necessary.